fdat3/f1_crawl/README.md

 [http://localhost:4000/api/v1/race/crawl-driver/:name] --> To crawl driver
 [http://localhost:4000/api/v1/race/crawl-team/:fullname_team] --> To crawl team

+- Or you can use my database backup in backup folder []

-1. fields: it's an array, you can get the columns you need or all with ?fields=["$all"] and you can join table **example 1:** [http://localhost:4000/api/v1/race?fields=["grand_prix"]](http://localhost:4000/api/v1/race?fields=["grand_prix"])
+1. fields: it's an array, you can get the columns you need or all with ?fields=["$all"] and you can join the table **example 1:** [http://localhost:4000/api/v1/race?fields=["grand_prix"]](http://localhost:4000/api/v1/race?fields=["grand_prix"])

 ```json